larswillrich/organizeMyPictures/README.md

 # Quickstart
 This program can run in a docker container.
 So you need to have a docker installed on your system!!
 There is a script `dockerCommand.sh` and you should change it in order to parameterize the usage of the program.
-There are three parameter for now:
+There are four parameter for now:
 * PATH: your path to your pictures.
 Please enter a full path (not relative)
 * printDuplicates (true/false): Only shows duplicates, if true
 * moveDuplicates (true/false): If true, move out duplicates to the folder mentioned in your picture path.
 The folder will be named as `dublicatesFromPyPictureProgram`